-Yes, actually.
-It is that said the tradition began in 5th century Ireland when St. Bridget bitterly complained to St. Patrick that women had to wait far too long for men to propose.
+Looking back through ancient Irish history, it is said that the tradition began in 5th century Ireland when St. Brigid of Kildare bitterly complained to St. Patrick that women had to wait far too long for men to propose.

 The legend says that St. Patrick decreed the women could propose on this one day in February during the leap year.
 I'm sure the women were thrilled.

-There is also precedent in English law.
-February 29th was ignored and had no legal status.
-People believed that traditions would also have no status on that day and that it was possible to have women propose thereby altering an unfair custom that only let men propose marriage.
+There is also precedent for the tradition in English law.
+February 29 was ignored and had no legal status.
+People believed that traditions would also have no status on that day as it was not a legal day and so it was possible to have women propose, altering an unfair custom that allowed only men to propose marriage.

-In the United States, some people refer to February 29th as Sadie Hawkins Day with women allegedly having the right the right to run after unmarried men to propose.
+Here in the United States, the tradition was also celebrated with some people referring to February 29 as Sadie Hawkins' Day.
+On this allotted day of the four-year cycle, women, allegedly, have the right the right to run after unmarried men to propose.